 We offer six degree programs: Doctor of Law/Master of Theological Studies (JD/MTS), Doctor of Law/Master of Divinity (JD/MDiv), Doctor of Law/Doctor of Philosophy (JD/PhD), Juris Master (JM) with Concentration in Law and Religion, Master of Law (LLM) with Concentration in Law and Religion, Doctor of Juridical Science (SJD) with Concentration in Law and Religion.Read more »

-Joint degree candidates must be independently admitted to both Emory Law and either Candler School of Theology or the Laney Graduate School, Graduate Division of Religion.
-More information on admissions can be found at the school’s websites.
+Joint degree candidates must be independently admitted to both Emory Law and either Candler School of Theology, or the Graduate Division of Religion.
+More information on admissions can be found at the schools' websites.

-Candidates for the graduate programs in law (JM, LLM, SJD) must be admitted through Emory Law’s admission process for graduate programs.Read more »
+Candidates for the graduate programs in law (JM, LLM, SJD) must be admitted through Emory Law’s admissions process for graduate programs.Read more »

 Our CSLR faculty includes internationally recognized scholars in their fields of expertise.
 CSLR faculty have received many honors for the quality and importance of their scholarship and have been often been recognized by Emory students for the excellence of their teaching.
 CSLR also works with many Emory faculty members from different divisions and departments across the campus.Read more »

-Founded in 1982 as a law and religion program, CSLR was the first to recognize law and religion as a legitimate area of serious, interdisciplinary scholarship.
-Today, there are dozens of law and religion scholarly centers around the world built on the pioneering work of CSLR.Read more »
+CSLR was founded in 1982 as a law and religion program, the first to recognize law and religion as a legitimate area of serious, interdisciplinary scholarship.
+Today, dozens of centers around the world build on the pioneering work of CSLR in the scholarship of law and religion.Read more »

 Our students participate in law and religion moot court competitions and assist with the Journal of Law and Religion.
 They also serve as research assistants, working on major scholarly projects and participate in the intellectual life of the community through colloquia, lectures, and workshops with important figures in the field.Read more »